Burnaby Housing Authority

 - minimize and allocate risk

 The Community Charter enables municipalities to create external organizations like municipal corporations to help achieve public benefits like non-market housing.
-The creation of a municipal corporation would require the approval of the provincial Inspector of Municipalities.
-The City of Burnaby intends to submit an application to the Inspector of Municipalities in fall of 2023.
+The creation of a municipal corporation required the approval of the provincial Inspector of Municipalities, which was received in March 2024.

-The BHA would aim to improve the delivery of non-market housing in Burnaby.
+The BHA aims to improve the delivery of non-market housing in Burnaby.
 The corporation model was identified as the recommended option as it offers the following benefits:

 - ownership and control by the City